 While cooling, make your frosting by beating dairy-free butter and cream cheese together, then add vanilla and beat again.
 Add powdered sugar 1/2 cup at a time until you reach desired consistency and sweetness.
 It should be fairly thick but still spreadable.

 Once the cake is fully cooled, frost and serve immediately.
 You'll have leftover frosting.

 The cake should keep covered in the fridge for several days, or in the freezer for several weeks.
 However, it's best when eaten fresh.
 Let set out for 10-15 minutes before serving if refrigerating so it warms a bit and becomes more tender.

 To adapt this recipe into more of a zucchini bread, reduce the cane sugar to 1/2 cup (as original recipe is written) and forgo the icing!

 *You could make this recipe vegan by subbing the 2 chicken eggs for 2 flax eggs (2 Tbsp flaxseed meal + 5 Tbsp water).
-However, I did not try the recipe that way and can't guarantee it will yield similar results. *Gluten-free flour blend: 1 1/2 cups brown rice flour, 1/2 cup potato starch, 1/4 cup tapioca flour, 1/4 cup white rice flour. *This recipe is from the kitchen of my aunt and beloved godmother, Donna Parks. *Nutrition information is a rough estimate calculated with frosting.
+However, I did not try the recipe that way and can't guarantee it will yield similar results. *Gluten-free flour blend: 1 1/2 cups brown rice flour, 1/2 cup potato starch, 1/4 cup tapioca flour, 1/4 cup white rice flour. *You can substitute an equal amount of our NEWMinimalist Baker Gluten-Free Flour Blend for the gluten-free flour blend in this recipe. *This recipe is from the kitchen of my aunt and beloved godmother, Donna Parks. *Nutrition information is a rough estimate calculated with frosting.